patricklizon/sudoku/README.md

 A `.github/CODEOWNERS` file is included to define responsibility for reviewing and approving changes.
 Pull requests affecting specific parts of the repository automatically request reviews from designated owners.

-This ensures that domain experts review relevant changes, maintaining code quality and project consistency.

-- Code owners are automatically added as reviewers on PRs that touch their designated files or directories.
-- Merging a pull request typically requires approval from at least one code owner (depending on repository settings).

 ## Scripts

 Summary of `bun run` scripts defined in `package.json`.